Starting a Small Business can be a really challenging experience and those early start up…

 Last week was a busy one for me, I had a big book launch, deadlines to meet and a personal issue to deal with.
 On Friday, I had the choice of staying in my office and ticking boxes or hopping on the train to the city to have lunch with some friends.
 After a huge book launch I was both exhilarated and tired but really needed to shift my focus from work, so I chose the latter.
 The results of this were amazing.
 Not only did I nourish my need for connecting with friends, when I got back to my office I was way more productive.

 Here is some advice and science-backed facts behind taking a break and productivity:

 - Taking a break gifts us renewed focus as brains can numb with constant focused stimulation on one thing

 - Just as our bodies need time away from physical endurance to recuperate, they also require time out from mental work too.

 - Creative fuel serves as a great boost to productivity.
 Something as simple as a call to a friend, a walk along a beach or in nature takes us out of the office and into nature where we can be rejuvenated.
 Nature is a magnificent healer.

-- Moving for a few minutes every hour gets blood flowing in the body and more oxygen to the brain.
-It’s a no brainer – this has got to increase productivity!
+- Moving for a few minutes every hour gets the blood flowing in the body and more oxygen to the brain.
+It’s a no-brainer; this has got to increase productivity!

 - Keep hydrated.
 Stopping to drink water or have a boosting cup of tea, filled with lots of antioxidants is sure to provide a boost.